 4. Take your responsibilities

-We get trapped in bad habits when we blame circumstances and those around us for things we actually can control.
-People who have strong willpower take responsibility for their actions and habits in their lives.
+Many of us blame external factors or others for our failures.
+We get trapped in bad habits when we blame circumstances and those around us for the things we actually can control.

 5. Pay the price

 When fear overwhelms us, we remain trapped in the safety of our thoughts and habits.
 But we have to take risks to get what we want.
 If you want to boost your willpower, you should leave your comfort zone.

 There is no other way.
 When taking risks and moving into uncharted waters, you should also be prepared that sometimes, you will lose.
 But without trying (and sometimes failing), there is no success.